 the costs for providing a particular product or service, rather

 than an index for the product itself.
 For example, if an apparel

 manufacturer were contracting for long-term purchases with a producer

-of finished fabrics, it would be more advisable to tie the escalation
+of finished fabrics, it would be more advisable to tie the price adjustment

 clause to a PPI for synthetic fibers, processed yarns and threads, or

 greige fabrics (raw fabric), rather than to a PPI for a type

 of finished fabric.
 Otherwise, the parties could find themselves

 in a serious contracting problem that would be difficult from which to

 Regarding the level of index aggregation or detail that might